firesync-org/firesync/docs/docs/reference/firesync-server/configuration.md

 ## Deployment Options

 * `TRUST_PROXY`: Set to "true" if running behind a proxy.
-This allows `firesync-server` to set a secure cookie even over an http connection from the proxy, and to look at forwarded headers like `x-forwarded-host`.
+This allows `@firesync/server` to set a secure cookie even over an http connection from the proxy, and to look at forwarded headers like `x-forwarded-host`.